 - Preheat the oven to 375°F.

 - Put the ground pork into a large bowl.1 pound ground pork or bulk sausage

 - In a food processor, chop nuts until fine but not pulverized.
 Dump the chopped nuts into the bowl with the pork.3 ounces macadamia nuts

 - Divide meat mixture roughly into four, shape it into a log, and place down the middle of the puff pastry square.

 - Fold puff pastry over meat and seal by dabbing a bit of water down the edge of one side.
 Place seam down and roll the log gently to seal.

-- Cut the log into whatever length you desire for your rolls, place the rolls seam down on a baking sheet lined with parchment paper, and brush them with the lightly beaten egg yolk.1 egg yolk, lightly beaten
+- Cut the log into three 2 inch rolls or whatever length you desire for your rolls, place the rolls seam down on a baking sheet lined with parchment paper, and brush them with the lightly beaten egg yolk.1 egg yolk, lightly beaten

 - Bake until the pastry is browned and the meat is cooked, about 30 to 40 minutes.